dagster-io/dagster/examples/use_case_repository/README.md

 The use cases in this repository serve two main purposes:

-1. They are used to populate the list of available use cases on the Dagster.io website.
+1. They're used to populate the list of available use cases on the Dagster.io website.
 2. They provide practical examples for developers and data engineers working with Dagster.

 ### Integration with Dagster.io